 c) Based on subscription plans of the UE, etc.

-Based on above factors, or based on local operator policy UDM in HPLMN is configured with parameter DisCoNoserviceapplicability parameter and further this solution proposes this parameter is configured by HPLMN into the UE, based on which UE will determine it has to remain in no service or it has to look for alternate source (PLMN or RAT) which can provide normal services to the UE.Editor's note: DisCoNoserviceapplicability value can it be influenced from external AF through NEF is FFS.
+Based on above factors, or based on local operator policy UDM in HPLMN is configured with DisCoNoserviceapplicability parameter in per PLMN basis and further this solution proposes this parameter is configured by HPLMN into the UE, based on which UE will determine the following aspects:

+Whether it has to negotiate power saving mechanisms, e.g. PSM/MICO/eDRX, for staying at no service with the serving network before entering no service discontinues coverage.

+Whether it has to remain in no service or it has to look for alternate source (PLMN or RAT) which can provide normal services to the UE.

+To enable a roaming UE staying at a current VPLMN and Satellite RAT, the UDM in HPLMN needs to trigger Steering of Roaming procedure to SoR-AF during UE registration or after UE registration to obtain the Steering of Roaming information with the following enhancement:

+In the list of preferred PLMN/access technology combinations, the DisCoNoserviceapplicability parameter is configured in per PLMN/Satellite RAT basis, i.e. for each combination of VPLMN and Satellite RAT.

+NOTE: The Steering of Roaming aspects need to be evaluated by CT1.

 6.13.2 Procedures